Antim0204/Innovist-/README.md

 A full-stack e-commerce cart application built using **React, Node.js, Express, and MongoDB**.
 The project allows users to browse products, add them to a cart, update quantities, and view the final checkout amount with discount support.

-This project demonstrates **scalable frontend architecture using feature-based folders and Jotai state management**, along with a **RESTful backend API**.
+This project demonstrates **scalable  architecture using feature-based folders and Jotai state management**, along with a **RESTful backend API**.

 ---